m0wh/likid-grid/README.md

-# likid-grid
+# Likid Grid 🤙
-Likid (name will probably change) is a grid system designed to force consistance.
+Likid (name will probably change) is a grid system designed to force consistency.